 For the event’s official website, click Parks Canada Fort Langley.

 Douglas Day at Fort Langley National Historic Site

-The historic fort in the community of Fort Langley hosts several events throughout the year including Brigade Days in the summer and Grave Tales Walking Tours around Halloween.
+The historic fort in the community of Fort Langley hosts several events throughout the year including Vive les Voyageurs in the winter, Brigade Days in the summer and Grave Tales Walking Tours around Halloween.
 The national historic site also hosts Douglas Day in the fall (which has been renamed “James Douglas: A Multicultural Legacy” in 2022).

-Douglas Day is celebrated annually at the fort on November 19th which is the same day that Sir James Douglas was sworn in as the first governor of British Columbia in 1858.
+Douglas Day takes place annually at the fort on November 19th which is the same day that Sir James Douglas became the first governor of British Columbia in 1858.
 The historic moment took place at Fort Langley, which is also why yearly celebrations occur in the area.

 In 2022, November 19th falls on a Saturday.
-As always, the Douglas Day event takes place at the Fort Langley National Historic Site.
+As always, the Douglas Day event happens at the Fort Langley National Historic Site.
 The attraction’s address is 23422 Mavis Avenue.
 It’s about a 45-minute drive from downtown Vancouver.

 Born in South America, Douglas had a multicultural background.
 To reflect this, at the event at the fort, there are activities from different cultures to enjoy.